Skip to main content

 There's no substitute for practical experience in a crane operator's education.

 It's not straight work experience, though.
-Driving a crane means handling expensive and dangerous equipment, so you'll need to complete a formal process to earn your crane operator qualifications.
+Driving a crane means handling expensive and dangerous equipment, so complete a formal process to earn your crane operator qualifications.

 Most crane operators start with general trades (construction) experience.
 You have two general options for getting started – trade school or on-the-job experience.

-We recommend starting with work experience, then going to trade school if you decide you need or want a specific skill set.
+We recommend starting with work experience and then going to trade school for a specific skill set.
 That way, you get paid, learn the business from the ground up, and make connections in the industry.

 If you're starting from scratch, you'll probably begin as "general construction labor."
 Be diligent and show attention to detail – if your goal is to build a career in the industry, this is your first impression.

-If you're still interested in driving a crane eventually, you'll want to maneuver yourself toward related work experience.
-Most crane drivers start with a few years of experience operating construction equipment, hoists and winches, or as a rigger/signaler assisting crane work from the ground.
+If you're still interested in driving a crane, you'll want to go toward related work experience.
+Most crane drivers start with a few years of experience operating construction equipment, hoists, and winches or as a rigger/signaler assisting crane work from the ground.

 After you've gained general trades experience, the next step in becoming a crane operator is to complete initial crane operator training.
-You'll learn about basic operation, maintenance, and safety through a combination of theory and practice.
+You'll learn about basic operation, maintenance, and safety through theory and practice.

 There are different programs for different types of cranes.
-For more basic equipment, your crane operator education may only take a couple of weeks.
+For basic equipment, your crane operator education may only take two weeks.
 Initial crane operator training could last several months for more expensive and complicated equipment.

-Crane operator training prepares you to earn your crane operating license (or, more accurately, certification).
-To become a fully-licensed crane operator where you live, you may need one or two different types of certification.
+Crane operator training prepares you to earn your crane operating license.
+To become a fully licensed crane operator where you live, you may need one or two different types of training.

 At the national level, OSHA guidelines require you to hold a crane operating license for each type of crane you'll be operating through an accredited testing organization like the National Commission for the Certification of Crane Operators (NCCCO).

-To become a Certified Crane Operator (CCO), you need to:
+To become a crane operator, you need to:

-- pass a practical exam within 12 months of the written.
+• Pass a practical exam within 12 months of the written exam.

-Depending on where you live, your local jurisdictions (state, county, or municipality) may require you to secure a local crane operating license or crane operator certification.
-CCO credentials typically qualify you for these local licenses, but requirements vary.
+Depending on where you live, your local jurisdictions (state, county, or municipality) may require you to secure a local crane operating license or specific crane operator training.

-You may also want to earn a Commercial Driver's License (CDL) as a crane driver.
-A CDL isn't typically required for operating a crane on-site, but it comes in handy for legally driving a crane on a public road – for example, from one site to another.
+You may want to earn a Commercial Driver's License (CDL) as a crane driver.
+A CDL isn't typically required for operating a crane on-site, but it comes in handy for legally driving a crane on a public road, for example, from one site to another.
 It's more relevant for mobile crane operators than tower cranes.

 You'll want to join a crane operator apprenticeship program for more complicated and expensive equipment.
 This program, usually offered through a professional union, will allow you to earn a living wage while gaining extensive, supervised experience.

-Crane driver apprenticeships typically require completion of initial crane operator training and meeting at least some CCO requirements – the practical exam may sometimes be taken later.
+Crane driver apprenticeships typically require completion of initial crane operator training and meeting at least some crane operator requirements.
+The practical exam may sometimes be taken later.

 The length of the apprenticeship depends on your ability to meet the program's requirements, but most crane operators complete their apprenticeship in 3-4 years.